|Film Title/Year and Description|

 Deep Blue Sea (1999)

-In this science-fiction thriller by Renny Harlin, research was being conducted on mako sharks, to alter their DNA and make them more intelligent - and of course, deadlier and swifter.
+In this science-fiction thriller by director Renny Harlin, research was being conducted on mako sharks, to alter their DNA and make them more intelligent - and of course, deadlier and swifter.

 Financier Russell Franklin (Samuel L. Jackson) arrived at the research facility to witness demonstrations of major test results.
 He suffered a surprising demise, while speaking to a group, when he was attacked by a genetically-engineered, angry killer mako shark.